wix-incubator/wix-rest-docs/guides/Pagination.md

 ### Paging Search results

-Search methods implement paging through the request body structure in REST and search configuration objects in SDK calls.
+When working with a Search method, paging is typically specified in the paging or cursorPaging parameter.
 Search methods typically use cursor-based paging to ensure consistent results even when the underlying data changes during pagination.

 For example, to search for 10 payment links, and return a cursor for paging:

-::::tabs
-:::REST_TAB
 ```json
   "search": {
     "cursorPaging": {